-Finance and time factor may be the reasons why.
-Like we know, working in an architect’s office is very demanding and pays less when compared to construction supervisory or managerial positions jobs and it’s the same thing here in Canada.
+Finance and time factors may be the reasons why.
+As we know, working in an architect’s office is very demanding and pays less when compared to construction supervisory or managerial positions jobs and it’s the same thing here in Canada.

 Having said that, let’s go back to my job application.
 In the month of June, I made applications to several major architectural firms for the positions of intern architect, architectural designer, interior designer, landscape designer, architectural technologist, BIM specialist, and CAD drafter.
 I even applied for a part-time Revit and AutoCAD tutor position when responses weren’t forthcoming.

 In the course of the application, I stumbled on several repeated requirements for jobs in this area, these include;

 - Work experience in Canada

 - Degree in Architecture